 - Fuel prices are relatively stable.

-- Pellet stoves, which burn pellets made of compressed woody biomass, are relatively non-polluting and approved by the EPA.
+- Pellet stoves, which burn pellets made of compressed woody biomass, are relatively non-polluting and are approved by the EPA.

-- With proper engineering, wood burning systems emit fewer pollutants into the air than coal and oil.
+- With proper engineering, wood-burning systems emit fewer pollutants into the air than coal and oil.

-- Over its lifecycle, biomass is carbon-neutral.
+- Over its lifecycle, biomass is a carbon-neutral fuel source.

 - Using forest wastes improves forest health.
+By removing deadfalls from the forest, the practice can reduce forest-fire hazards.

 Cons of Wood Burning Systems